 Under an O-1 visa, can I work for my own company or consult elsewhere?

 Yes, there are options.
-One possibility is to apply for an agent-based O-1 visa can enable the visa holder to subcontract or consult to third parties.
+One possibility is to apply for an agent-based O-1 visa to enable the visa holder to subcontract or consult third parties.

-In short, no. Letters of recommendation carry no value on their own, but may be helpful if they refer to other more solid evidence.
-Please see the video for details.
+In short, no. Letters of recommendation carry no value on their own but may be helpful if they refer to other more solid evidence.

-There are many common types of evidence that fail to carry weight, including local press, membership of organizations that do not set a barrier for entry other than paying the membership fee, student awards, regional awards, and internal company awards.
+Many common types of evidence fail to carry weight, including local press, membership of organizations that do not set a barrier for entry other than paying the membership fee, student awards, regional awards, and internal company awards.